-A duplicate paper copy of your notes must be handed-in to be graded and your notebook signed by laboratory instructor before you leave the laboratory each week.
+A duplicate copy of your in laboratory notes must be handed-in to be graded and your notebook signed by laboratory instructor before you leave the laboratory each week.

 It is your responsibility to make sure the TA for the laboratory period you attend has these notes at the end of the laboratory period.
 Don't expect us to try to track you down for them!

-Examples of a typical pages from a laboratory notebook are provided for reference.
+An example of a typical page from a laboratory notebook is provided as an example.

-PLAN (SAMPLE)
+POINT FORM SUMMARY (SAMPLE)